WU-BIMAC/MicroMetaApp.github.io/README.md

 * Facilitated import of vendor information and a better integration with the OMERO server.
 Stay tuned!

-> **Important!** It is not recommended to mix different version of Micro Meta App for working on Microcope or Settings files.
-If you started a project using in a previous version of the App please first **save your file with the latest version** and then proceed with collecting image acquisiton settings.
-If you started your project with an **alpha version of the app**  please let us know and we will help you with the transition.

 ![Micro Meta App screenshots]({{site.baseurl}}/images/Micro-Meta App_composite screenshot.png){: .center-image }